top of page

 Employee Stock Purchase Plan Strategy

-The right ESPP strategy for you depends on your situation.
-Specifically, your cash flow flexibility and other employer equity holdings.
-However, the built-in gain that comes with newly purchased ESPP shares makes selling the shares immediately a popular approach as it locks in a guaranteed gain.
-Many participants use the proceeds as a way to give themselves an extra bonus or two throughout the year to replenish cash reserves, spend on lifestyle goals, or allocate to a diversified portfolio.
+Many participants use the built-in gain to give themselves an extra bonus or two throughout the year to replenish cash reserves, spend on lifestyle goals, or allocate to a diversified portfolio.

 Conclusion